ddimaria/rust-blockchain-tutorial/README.md

 ### Types

-The [types](types) crate is holds shared types to be use by the other crates.
+The [types](types) crate is holds shared types to be used by the other crates.

 ### Client